Fox Accuser Takes Ex-O’Reilly Show Rival to Court

 Konst, now a star reporter for the progressive Young Turks Network, did not immediately provide a comment on the 7-page complaint.
 As Tantaros tells it, her treatment in the tweet is part of a vast smear campaign Fox News has orchestrated against its accusers.

-As recently reported by Salon, Fox News’ disgraced former CEO Roger Ailes had hired New Media Strategies to create “sock-puppet” blogs called the Girls of Fox News that promoted female news anchors in a sexist manner.
+Tantaros’ claims draw from a Salon story this week that said disgraced former Fox News CEO Roger Ailes had hired New Media Strategies to create “sock-puppet” blogs called the Girls of Fox News, which promoted female news anchors in a sexist manner.

-Pete Snyder, who now heads the company Disruptor Inc., denied any connection to those websites in an interview with Salon.
+That April 18 article quotes Pete Snyder, the former CEO of New Media Strategies, as denying any connection to those websites.
+But Tantaros now claims in her lawsuit that Snyder and his new company, Disruptor Inc., went on the offensive against Fox’s accusers.

-But Tantaros now claims in the lawsuit that Snyder and Disruptor went on the offensive against the women accusing Fox of sexual harassment, a charge that Snyder’s legal team strenuously denies.
+Attorneys for Snyder, who is not a party to the new Tantaros lawsuit, strenuously deny these claims.

-Konst’s “O’Reilly Factor” tweet appeared less than 90 minutes after Tantaros says she confronted Synder’s counsel about the lawsuit.
+Tantaros contends that Konst’s “O’Reilly Factor” tweet appeared less than 90 minutes after she confronted Synder’s counsel about a possible lawsuit.

 “The timing of the Konst tweet — one hour and 17 minutes after Tantaros’s counsel informed Snyder’s counsel that Tantaros would be going forward with her lawsuit against Snyder no later than April 20, 2017 — is highly suspicious,” the complaint says.